atomix/atomix.github.io/copycat/docs/getting-started.md

 </dependency>
 ```

-In addition to client and server libraries, typically you must include a `transport` via which clients and servers can communicate with each other:
+In addition to client and server libraries, typically you must include a [`Transport`][Transport] via which clients and servers can communicate with each other:

 ```
 <dependency>